nstagman/exact_cover_sudoku/README.md

 :-:
 ![fxf_l](https://user-images.githubusercontent.com/35941942/173417887-9bfe7a4f-548d-4872-8749-75a846b26e27.png)

 This image shows the constraint matrix for a 4x4 Sudoku.
-Each row represents a possible candidate for the puzzle - there are 64 rows (**16 cells * 4 candidates per cell**).
+The first row contains the root of the matrix and the column header nodes.
+Every column has a special header node that tracks the number of nodes in the column and has references to the first and last node in the column.
+The remaining rows represent a possible candidate for the puzzle - there are 64 rows (**16 cells * 4 candidates per cell**).
 Each column represents a constraint for the puzzle - there are 64 columns (**16 columns** for each of the **4 constraints**).
 The first 16 columns represent the value assigned constraint.
 Column 1 represents a value being assigned in cell 1, column 2 represents a value being assigned to cell 2, etc..
 The next three constraints (columns 17-32, 33-48, 49-64), represent the row, column, and house constraints.
 The first column of each set represents a 1 being assigned the to the first row, column, or house while the last column of each set represents a 4 being assigned to the fourth row, column, or house respectively.

 I created the following functions to return the column number in the constraint matrix for each constraint when given the row of the matrix and the size of the puzzle; I'm sure there is some still room for simplification here.
 These functions will work with any perfect square puzzle e.g. 4x4, 9x9, 16x6, 25x25, etc..